 A person who is suffering or losing hope in life is likely to stay quiet.
 The person will rarely share anything about his or her life, what they are suffering from, and their pain.
 So, it becomes really difficult to interpret if he or she is fine.
 However, this silence speaks a lot.
 You must not ignore it.

 If any of your friends, relatives, or loved ones are staying up until late without any reason, they are simply lying on bed and thinking or weeping, it may be a strong signal that something is making it difficult for them to be okay.

 5. TALKS DIFFERENTLY

 Now, this isn’t the same for everyone.
-But you are most likely to notice a change in the way of talking or behaviour of the person who’s not well whether— mentally or emotionally.
-They may be talk negative about life, or their beliefs or approach towards any particular thing may have changed.
+But you are most likely to notice a change in the way of talking or behavior of the person who’s not well whether— mentally or emotionally.
+They may be talking negatively about life, or their beliefs or approach towards any particular thing may have changed.